Network Security

 Session Status | PQC and hybrid PQC algorithms are stripped from the ClientHello, and the session restarts with classical algorithms | PQC algorithms are stripped from the ClientHello, and the session is dropped | Session successfully negotiates with a PQC or hybrid PQC algorithm (no decryption) | Session successfully negotiates with PQC or hybrid PQC algorithm (no decryption) |

-Decryption Log Behavior | Decryption logs note negotiation of a classical algorithm (a PQC algorithm is not noted as it was not negotiated) | Log records the “Client only supports Post-Quantum algorithms" error message | The Negotiated EC Curve column records the name of the PQC or hybrid PQC algorithm negotiated | No log generated |
+Decryption Log Behavior | Decryption logs note negotiation of a classical algorithm (a PQC algorithm isn’t noted as it wasn’t negotiated) | Log records the “Client only supports Post-Quantum algorithms" error message | The Negotiated EC Curve column records the name of the PQC or hybrid PQC algorithm negotiated | No log generated |

 Decryption Configuration Recommendations

-Review the logging settings in your Decryption policy rules and use other tools for
+Review the logging settings in your decryption policy rules and use other tools for

 enhanced visibility and control over PQC and hybrid PQC activity in your network.